manujosephv/pytorch_tabular/docs/models.md

 While this is the bare minimum, you can redefine or use any of the Pytorch Lightning standard methods to tweak your model and training to your liking.

+If your model needs to use custom data-aware initialization techniques(like NODE), you can override `data_aware_initialization(self, datamodule)` in the model.
+In here you have access to the datamodule and the dataloaders for initialization.

 In addition to the model, you will also need to define a config.
 Configs are python dataclasses and should inherit `ModelConfig` and will have all the parameters of the ModelConfig. by default.
 Any additional parameter should be defined in the dataclass.